 The reservation includes up to three parking permits and a valid overnight permit needs to be shown when vehicles are parked at the staging area.
 No extra permits are available or allowed.
 The reservation needs to be completed five days in advance, and for a maximum number of two nights.
 The reservation confirmation will be mailed to you five days in advance.

-If you are looking for an experience to remember, we strongly suggest you plan a group campout at the Sibley Backpack Camp.
+If you are looking for an experience to remember, we strongly suggest you plan a group camp out at the Sibley Backpack Camp.
 Round Top is one of the world’s highest peaks and offers a wonderful view.
 Plan a trip with your friends and family for an experience that is not just fun, but informative and educational as well.
+Take along all the camping gears like tents, mats, backpacks, tarps, etc to enjoy the trip at its best.
 The area provides you with enough facilities and amenities to make your stay there comfortable and one to remember.
 Keep the Sibley Backpack Camp at the top of your list of things to try when you go backpacking next time!